mdestaubin/virs/README.md

 # VIRS
 ## Describtion
-The Visual Response Simulator | ViRS | is an agent-based modeling project designed to explore and visualize how disease dynamics and social behaviors interact over space and time.Originating as an individual thesis project at the Harvard Graduate School of Design,ViRS is now a collaborative, cross-disciplinary research effort at the Harvard Humanitarian Initiative.This particular product from ViRS is a spatially abstract COVID-19 transmission study model.It intends to explore the potential level of impact non-pharmaceutical public health interventions have on containing and stopping a COVID-19 outbreak within a population of agents.
+The Visual Response Simulator | ViRS | is an agent-based modeling project designed to explore and visualize how disease dynamics and social behaviors interact over space and time.
+Originating as a thesis project at the Harvard Graduate School of Design in 2018, ViRS is now a collaborative, cross-disciplinary research effort at the Harvard Humanitarian Initiative.This particular product from ViRS is a spatially abstract COVID-19 transmission study model.
+It aims to explore the potential level of impact public health interventions and social behaviors have on containing and stopping a COVID-19 outbreak within a population of agents.

 ## Prerequisities
-Running Virs is pretty simple, you just have to download two things
+Running Virs is pretty simple, you'll need to download two things
-* The processing software called Processing
+* The visual programming software Processing
 * Download the file sketch_main.pde

 ## Installation